 When things go wrong, there are three immediate adverse outcomes.
 First, relationships get strained and sometimes broken.
 This is because, in reality, you never fail alone — you drag other colleagues with you.
 Second, there is a negative fall-out that will affect the customers, employees or the P&L of the business.
 Otherwise, it's not a failure that's worth sharing.
 And, third, there are always learnings to be had from every professional mishap.

-Therefore, when answering “failure” questions, you should focus on these three aspects.
+Therefore, when answering Amazon interview questions about failures, you should focus on these three aspects.
 Specifically: how you protected trust in strained relationships across all affected parties, how you mitigated the nuclear fall-out, and how you learned and adjusted how you operate quickly.

 What if you get a generic "Tell me about a career failure" question?

 While I would have never asked this question because it is too generic to probe for any specific Leadership Principle, candidates sometimes get them.
 My advice: treat it as an Are Right A Lot question and share a situation when you made a judgment error.
 I am confident that all of us would have a few such cases to share, so you won't be short of content.
 What will count in the end is how this experience shaped your behaviour in your professional experience that followed.
 And this is where, I'm afraid, my coaching ends.
 It's time for your expertise to shine, and for the chips to fall where they may.